Super Bowl XXIV

 Super Bowl XXIV was an American football game played to decide the National Football League (NFL) champion for the 1989 season between the National Football Conference (NFC) and defending Super Bowl champion San Francisco 49ers and the American Football Conference (AFC) champion Denver Broncos.
 The 49ers defeated the Broncos by the score of 55–10.
 The game was played on January 28, 1990, at the Louisiana Superdome in New Orleans, Louisiana.
 49ers Quarterback Joe Montana, who set eight player and additional records during the game, was named Super Bowl MVP for the third and final time in his career.

-It was the 49ers fourth Super Bowl appearance as they finished the 1989 regular season with a league best 14–2 record.
+It was the 49ers' fourth Super Bowl appearance as they finished the 1989 regular season with a league best 14–2 record.
 They entered the game in a bid to become the first back-to-back Super Bowl champions since the Pittsburgh Steelers, following their victory in Super Bowl XXIII the previous year.
-The Broncos, who posted an 11–5 regular season record, entered the Super Bowl looking to avoid tying the Minnesota Vikings with four Super Bowl losses as well as the Vikings record of losing three Super Bowls in four years.
+The Broncos, who posted an 11–5 regular season record, entered the Super Bowl looking to avoid tying the Minnesota Vikings with four Super Bowl losses, as well as the Vikings' record of losing three Super Bowls in four years.

 Throughout the game, the 49ers displayed an insurmountable dominance over the Broncos.
 Denver consistently struggled throughout the game as the offense was repeatedly stalled and made costly mistakes that the 49ers always capitalized on.
-Denver's only score of the first half was a field goal made by kicker David Treadwell halfway through the first quarter, making the game 3-27 by halftime.
+Denver's only score of the first half was a field goal made by kicker David Treadwell halfway through the first quarter, making the game 27–3 by halftime.
 In the second half, the 49ers picked up where they left off.
-With the exception of Denver's only touchdown of the night in the third quarter, which occurred following a Pass Interference call on San Francisco's defense setting them up to score on the 49ers 1 yard line, the 49ers only continued to take advantage of Denver's offensive struggles, delivering multiple touchdowns and field goals in the remaining two quarters.
-Now comfortable with their lead, 55-10, 49ers Quarterback Backup Steve Young filled in for Joe Montana as the former, following numerous punts by the Broncos, lead the team to Denver's 30-yard line as the game ended.
+With the exception of Denver's only touchdown of the night in the third quarter, which occurred following a pass interference call on San Francisco's defense that set them up to score on the 49ers 1-yard line, the 49ers only continued to take advantage of Denver's offensive struggles, delivering multiple touchdowns in the remaining two quarters.
+Now comfortable with their lead of 55–10, 49ers backup quarterback Steve Young replaced Joe Montana.
+Following numerous punts by the Broncos, Young led the team to Denver's 30-yard line as the game ended.

-It was the 49ers' fourth Super Bowl championship, and enabling them to successfully complete the bid to become back-to-back Super Bowl Champions.
+It was the 49ers' fourth Super Bowl championship, and their second in as many seasons.
 With the win, the 49ers became only the second NFL/NFC team to repeat since the Green Bay Packers in 1967.
 The Broncos were handed their fourth Super Bowl loss in franchise history, following losses in 1977's Super Bowl XII, 1986's Super Bowl XXI, and 1987's Super Bowl XXII.
 The game set numerous Super Bowl records, including the most points scored by one team (55), the largest margin of victory (45 points), and the most touchdowns scored by one team (8).